Esports Entertainment Group Inc. (GMBL) Shares Plummet Below 1-Year High - News Heater

-Esports Entertainment Group Inc. (NASDAQ: GMBL)’s stock price has decreased by -2.12 compared to its previous closing price of 0.12.
-However, the company has seen a 5.45% increase in its stock price over the last five trading sessions.
+Esports Entertainment Group Inc. (NASDAQ: GMBL)’s stock price has plunge by -6.67relation to previous closing price of 0.12.
+Nevertheless, the company has seen a -7.28% plunge in its stock price over the last five trading sessions.
 InvestorPlace reported 2023-08-24 that Esports Entertainment (NASDAQ: GMBL ) stock is rising higher on Thursday despite a lack of news from the online gaming and entertainment company.
 Esports Entertainment hasn’t put out any new filings or press releases that would explain why its stock is up this morning.

 Is It Worth Investing in Esports Entertainment Group Inc. (NASDAQ: GMBL) Right Now?